authordottle/PredictionOfCPUBurst/README.md

 	$ sudo apt-get install build-essential
 	```

-## How to use proclog kernel module:
+## How to use proclog kernel module to collect linux sample data:
 1. cd into kernel_modules folder
 2. Make the proclog kernel module by following command.
    ```sh